Under the Royal Patronage of Her Royal Highness Princess Sirivannavari Nariratana Rajakanya

 Her Royal Highness

-In her unwavering determination to drive the RBSO forward, the princess visited the Vienna Philharmonic in Austria, together with Mr. Harald Link, the Chairman of the RBSO, and met with Mr. Daniel Froschauer, the Chairman of the Vienna Philharmonic.
+In her unwavering determination to drive the RBSO forward, the princess visited the Vienna Philharmonic in Austria, together with Dr. Harald Link, the Chairman of the RBSO Foundation, and met with Mr. Daniel Froschauer, the Chairman of the Vienna Philharmonic.
 The two sides agreed to a program of co-operation whereby the Vienna Philharmonic sends musicians to Thailand to share experience and perform in concerts with the RBSO.
-This attests to the princess’s will to develop the RBSO as a truly world-class orchestra.
+This attests to the Princess’ will to develop the RBSO as a truly world-class orchestra.

 Patron of Art and Culture

 A leader in fashion and jewelry design, Princess Sirivannavari is internationally renowned for her creativity.
 She designs clothes for women and men under the brand names “SIRIVANNAVARI” and "S’HOMME" and advocates for the use of Thai silk.
 In recognition of her outstanding accomplishments, the Ministry of Culture of Thailand presented her with the 2018 Silpathorn Artist Award for Design (Fashion and Jewelry).

 Princess Sirivannavari has always had a strong appreciation for music, both Thai and international.
 The Princess composed songs for fashion shows including "Lost in Mystical Garden" in 2016, "SERENITY" in 2017, "Horse, Helen, Henry" and "Abode of Metamorphosis" in 2018 and 2019 respectively.
 She has also composed songs for various RBSO performances which received much critical acclaim.